msampath25/alignfix/README.md

 ```
 git clone https://github.com/msampath25/alignfix
 ```
 Change into that directory and install the tool so that it can be used from the command line.
-You can install ```alignfix``` with the following command:
+You can do this with the following command:
 ```
 cd alignfix
 ```